CYLaiMDPhD/Belly_Button_Microbiome_Data_Display/README.md

 # Plotly_Microbiome_Deploy

 *Note: This repository was created to fulfill assignments (Module 12 Exercises and Challenge) for the UC Berkeley Data Analytics and Visualization Bootcamp.
-The analysis, content, and format of this report were based on the grading rubric.*
+The content, code, and format of this project were based on the grading rubric.*

 ## Overview